Lusiné VartanLV

 Set up a way to keep it consistent.

-A change-log that checks every asset against the spec.
-It flags anything off-brand or sensitive, like credentials and stats, before it goes out.
+A change-log that checks every asset against the spec and flags anything off-brand or sensitive, such as credentials and stats, before it goes out.

 SPECTokens locked across every artifact